 Ryan Hardy and Joe Carroll have a complicated relationship.

 Hardy hates Carroll, and for the best of reasons.
 Carroll's a serial killer—a former literary professor who slaughtered beautiful co-eds as his twisted salute to Edgar Allan Poe.
-Hardy's the FBI agent who captured him (twice), but not before Carroll stabbed him in the heart, forcing him out of active duty and necessitating a pacemaker.
-So Hardy's reminded of Carroll's evil with every beat of his telltale heart.
+Hardy's the FBI agent who captured him (twice) and supposedly killed him off, but not before Carroll and members of his cult—his following—took away much of what Hardy loved, including his main squeeze, Claire.
+Carroll even managed to stab Hardy in the heart, forcing him out of active duty and necessitating a pacemaker.
+As such, Hardy's reminded of Carroll's evil with every beat of his telltale heart.

 For Carroll, murder is a beauty sublime, a work of art.
-And Hardy, by imprisoning Carroll, has incorporated himself into the man's terrible tapestry.
-Now, never mind that he's behind bars, he means to use Hardy's thread to create an even more diabolical picture.
+And Hardy, by his relentless pursuit, has incorporated himself into the man's terrible tapestry.

 The Following is a dark, taut crime thriller following the grotesque noir template perfected by The Silence of the Lambs.
-As such, it may also be the most disturbing show to ever land on broadcast television.
+As such, it may also be one of the most disturbing shows to ever land on broadcast television.

 It punishes viewers for tuning in.
-Then, like a sadist, it hopes they will come back for more.
+Then, like a sadist luring a masochist, it hopes they will come back for more.

 Joe Carroll escapes prison by killing five guards.
 (We see them in pools of their own blood).
 He has "unfinished business," we learn—to kill the woman he was attacking when Ryan Hardy apprehended him.
 Hardy, now a broken man with a drinking problem, is called in as a consultant.